by Karen Jones

-When analyzing the cost of production of their products, many sublimation companies only take into account the cost in ink, paper, substrate and shipping.
-This approach negatively affects your business, since general expenses and labor are not included in the equation, and this is precisely where the real cost of production lies.
+When analyzing the cost of sublimation printing production of their products, many sublimation companies only consider the cost in ink, paper, substrate, and shipping.
+This approach negatively affects your business since general expenses and labor are not included in the equation, and this is precisely where the real cost of production lies.

-As a result, they can set prices too low to maintain the business and seek to reduce costs in what they believe is the bulk of production costs: ink, paper, media and shipping.
+As a result, they can set prices too low to maintain the business and reduce costs in what they believe is the bulk of production costs: ink, paper, media, and shipping.
 It is a common mistake that small businesses and newcomers usually make.
 Many times, they end up falling into a vicious circle trying to stay afloat.

 The alternative is to apply a comprehensive vision when calculating the costs associated with managing a sublimation business and setting prices that cover all production costs to obtain a real benefit on all products.

-Whether your business is a domestic business or you have your own shop, the cost formula is always the same: divide all the operating expenses of a specific period of time by the number of units produced during that period.
-Operating costs -also called general expenses- include ALL anticipated costs: rent, electricity, insurance, telephone, website, email, advertising, marketing material, quotas of professional associations, depreciation of fixed assets (printers, thermal presses), computers), accounting costs, etc. It should also include spending on ink, substrates, paper, software and artwork.
+Whether your business is domestic or you have your own shop, the cost formula is always the same: divide all the operating expenses of a specific period of time by the number of units produced during that period.
+Operating costs -also called general expenses- include ALL anticipated costs: rent, electricity, insurance, telephone, website, email, advertising, marketing material, quotas of professional associations, depreciation of fixed assets (printers, thermal presses), computers), accounting costs, etc. It should also include spending on ink, substrates, paper, software, and artwork.

 How are general expenses calculated?
 Start by projecting all the expected expenses for the year, including the salary you expect to collect.
 Next, decide how many weeks you want to work each year (usually 48).
 Finally, divide the expected amount of the annual general expenses by the number of weeks.
 This will give you the approximate weekly expense, which you should strive to cover.
 Next, divide this weekly expense by 40 hours to calculate the hourly overhead of your business.

 This example may seem very basic, but it illustrates how important efficiency is in making a profit.
 The more you print, the lower your costs (taking into account all your expenses).
-Small or new companies often limit themselves to looking at the margin of profit of a single product based on tangible costs, but do not elaborate a general business strategy that has a global vision of all the costs associated with the management of the business.
+Small or new companies often limit themselves to looking at the margin of profit of a single product based on tangible costs but do not elaborate a general business strategy with a global vision of all the costs associated with the management of the business.

-All this does not even take into account the time, the paper, the substrates and the ink that should be wasted until it reaches the correct color.
-Generic inks do not include color software designed to work with the printer and ink, an essential factor for obtaining high quality prints that can be sold for a higher price.
-Many companies do not offer technical attention or offer limited attention, so it will be up to you to make the necessary adjustments and you will end up wasting more material.
+All this does not even consider the time, the paper, the substrates, and the ink that should be wasted until it reaches the correct color.
+Generic inks do not include color software designed to work with the printer and ink, an essential factor for obtaining high-quality prints that can be sold for a higher price.
+Many companies do not offer technical attention or offer limited attention, so it will be up to you to make the necessary adjustments.
+You will end up wasting more material.
 Sawgrass offers all of these vital products and services to its customers to ensure they drive the success of their business with every print.

 If you use an old printer, you can consider changing to a new model.
 Technological advances have brought faster speeds and lower ink consumption.
 For example, the SG800 can print almost twice as fast as the Ricoh 7100, which increases the number of images per hour and reduces the cost per image.

-There are many possible points of view but, in reality, material costs can be immaterial to the business as a whole.
-The cost of the material (not the cost of the blank product) is only a percentage of all the operating costs that you must take into account in your production calculations.
-Next month, we will talk about how to set prices to guarantee a profit, based on the evaluation of real costs.
+There are many possible points of view, but, in reality, material costs can be immaterial to the business as a whole.
+The cost of the material (not the cost of the blank product) is only a percentage of all the operating costs that you must consider in your production calculations.
+Next month, we will talk about setting prices to guarantee a profit, based on the evaluation of real costs.